chanzuckerberg/miniwdl/docs/runner_reference.md

 * The host then uses the NVIDIA runtime for all containers, which could (but doesn't usually) cause a conflict for certain Docker images.
 * The GPU isn't considered for task scheduling, so intensive workloads may need GPU task parallelism constrained by *either*:
-  * Reserving most of the host’s `cpu` or `memory` in each GPU-using task’s `runtime`/`requirements`.
+  * Reserving most of the host’s `cpu` or `memory` in each GPU-using task’s `requirements`/`runtime`.
   * Setting the configuration `[scheduler] task_concurrency = 1` (affecting all tasks, GPU-using or not).

 ## WDL interoperability

-The runner supports versions 1.1, 1.0, and draft-2 of the [WDL specification](https://github.com/openwdl/wdl), with known errata:
+The runner supports versions 1.2, 1.1, 1.0, and draft-2 of the [WDL specification](https://github.com/openwdl/wdl), with known errata:

 * `Object` type is unsupported except for initializing WDL 1.0+ `struct` types, which should be used instead.
   * The `read_object()` and `read_objects()` library functions are available *only* for initializing structs and `Map[String,String]`
 * Task may only *output* files created within/beneath its container's initial working directory, not e.g. under `/tmp` ([#214](https://github.com/chanzuckerberg/miniwdl/issues/214))
-* The following task runtime values are ignored: `disks` `gpu`
+* The following task runtime/requirements values are ignored: `disks` `fpga` `gpu` (but see GPU section above)
-* Rejects certain name collisions that Cromwell admits (spec-ambiguous), such as between:
-  * scatter variable and prior declaration
-  * output declaration and prior non-output declaration
-  * task and workflow in the same WDL file
+* WDL 1.2 task/workflow `hints` sections are parsed but ignored, including `allow_nested_inputs`

 Please [file an issue](https://github.com/chanzuckerberg/miniwdl/issues?q=is%3Aopen+is%3Aissue+label%3Ainterop) for any other incompatibilities observed.

 Additionally, miniwdl's `version development` strives to implement [features and changes pending](https://github.com/openwdl/wdl/pulls?q=is%3Apr+is%3Aclosed) for the next specification release (best-effort & potentially unstable).
-The `Directory` type is a salient current example.